 NUTRO Kitchen Classics Adult Wet Dog Food, Slow Cooked Chicken, Rice & Oatmeal Dinner Premium Loaf Canned Food (12) 12.5-oz. is a tasty recipe crafted with high quality natural ingredients plus vitamins, minerals and other nutrients; supports healthy skin and coat and digestion

 GET READY TO SEE YOUR DOG HAPPY DANCE when you open a can or tray of our delicious NUTRO Wet food, it is always made with high quality proteins and delicious ingredients carefully sourced to add flavor and create a special daily dish for your dog

-Good for large breeds, this Merrick Backcountry Big Game Recipe is perfect for Dobermans.
+Good for large breeds such as the Goberian, this Merrick Backcountry Big Game Recipe is perfect for Dobermans.
 It uses real, deboned chicken as its main ingredient and it is grain-free too.
 What’s more, there are real bits of poultry in it too that have been freeze-dried, in order for the taste to stay intact.

 Besides being grain-free, this dog food is also gluten-free, which allows your dog to digest it effortlessly.
 On top of that, none of the ingredients come from China, so you will rest assured that your furry friend is eating quality, nutritious food.

 - Contains ingredients that give Dobermans healthy skin and good joints